EngXcel

 • Attendance is taken throughout the day to ensure all students are accounted for and students are expected to maintain a minimum 85% attendance.

-• Students or their guardian should notify EngXcel if they are absent.
+• Students, their guardian, their homestay host or their group leader should notify EngXcel if they are going to be absent.
 EngXcel follows up all unnotified absences.

 • All staff undergo training in the government's counter-terrorism Prevent scheme.